Teledentistry

 Teledentistry is the use of information technology and telecommunications for dental care, consultation, education, and public awareness (compare telehealth and telemedicine).

 History

 In 1994, the Department of Defense introduced the Total Dental Access Program (TDA) for the Army.
 The goals of TDA were to increase soldier's access to care and reduce associated costs.
 At the time, they used what was called the plain-old-telephone-system (POTS).

 In the early nineteen nineties, videoconferencing, e-mail, fax, and telephone calls were used but more recently, video conferencing and high-quality image transfer have become easily accessible.
 These, and the considerable improvements in digital camera technology, have provided radical new opportunities.

-Nearly a third of all Americans don't visit a dentist regularly enough, according to the Gallup-Healthways Well-Being Index.
+Nearly a third of all Americans do not visit a dentist regularly enough, according to the Gallup-Healthways Well-Being Index.
 There are many reasons for this, most notably affordability, access and fear.

 Several teledental companies operate in the United States.
 Direct-to-consumer orthodontics companies like SmileDirectClub also utilize teledentistry, but have drawn criticism regarding proper supervision of care.